-In short, this means running fibre-optic cables throughout the network, right up to those green cabinets you often see on the roadside.
+In short, for most premises, this means running fibre-optic cables throughout the network, right up to those green cabinets you often see on the roadside.
 Existing copper wires then connect homes and businesses to the cabinet.
 This technique offers download speeds of up to 80Mbps, and upload speeds up to 20Mbps.

 Connecting Scotland to Fibre Broadband, stage by stage

 Here’s an example of the journey DSSB and its partners take to ensure we can connect homes and businesses to fibre broadband with speeds of at least 24Mbps.
 Some stages may differ depending on the type of technology solution used.

 We're evaluating options to improve internet connection speeds in your area and to bring fibre broadband to as many people as possible but unfortunately don't have a fibre plan for your area yet.
 Find out about alternative solutions

 If you would like us to contact you when fibre broadband becomes available in your postcode area, register your details here